marianobarrios/dregex/README.md

 * Block quotes: `\Q`...`\E`
 * Lookaround (lookahead and lookbehind; both positive and negative) (see note below)

+The definition of Unicode character classes (Unicode blocks, scripts, general categories and binary properties) is tied to the library and not the JVM).
+The version currently supported is Unicode 16.0.0.

 #### Compile flags

 With one exception, all compile flags defined by `java.util.regex.Pattern` are supported, including in embedded form: